ashishlodaya123/Fashion-recommendation/README.md

 ### Dataset

-The system is built on a curated fashion dataset with metadata including dominant colors, categories, and occasions.
+The system is built on a curated fashion dataset from polyvore with metadata including compatibility.

 ### Key Techniques